ABOUT ME

 Introduction

-Dana Leeds worked with DNA as an undergraduate at the University of Oklahoma’s Health Sciences Center in the early 1990s and later taught middle school science following completion of her BS in Biology Education from the University of Central Oklahoma.
+Dana Leeds worked with DNA as an undergraduate at the University of Oklahoma’s Health Sciences Center in the early 1990s and later taught middle school science after earning her BS in Biology Education from the University of Central Oklahoma.
+She became interested in genealogy in 1998 through researching her own family lines.